ubc-systopia/velosiraptor/lib/velosihwgen/README.md

-# Velosiparser Library
+# Velosihwgen library

-This library implements the VelosiAst the AST for the Velosiraptor Specification Language source files (*.vrs).
+This library implements hardware generation from a [velosiast](../velosiast/).

+Supported targets:

+- ARM FastModels
+- more to come...

 ## License